 HyoffWind is a plant that converts renewable energy to green hydrogen.

-There is not enough wind or solar energy in Belgium and Western Europe.
+There is not enough wind or solar energy in Belgium and Western Europe to supply the port and all its users with green energy.
 This means we need to import renewable energy from regions where sun and wind are available in large quantities.

 Port of Antwerp-Bruges imports hydrogen from countries all over the world, such as Chile, Oman, Namibia, Egypt and Brazil.